martin-wey/R2Vul/README.md

 1. **Download the repository**

-First, download this anonymized repository (top-right button).
+First, download this repository (top-right button).
-Next, open a terminal and change current directory to `R2Vul-44C0`.
+Next, open a terminal and change current directory to `R2Vul`.

 2. **Build the docker image**